Extended length for fast, precise shaping.

 The 18" long extruded aluminum block is comfortable to hold, and its stiffness and precisely machined radius ensure accuracy that's not possible with a wooden block of the same length.

-We designed this tool for a lifetime of use in the busy shop.
+We designed this tool for a aof use in the busy shop.
 These super strong aluminum beams are also less prone to twisting and wear compared to wooden blocks.

 The new finish helps protect against corrosion and dirty hands in the shop.
 The bottom is precisely milled to radius, and unfinished so sandpaper will seat cleanly.

 Fast, accurate fret leveling and fingerboard shaping